xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 ![same_AZ_vrouters.png]({{site.baseurl}}/images/same_AZ_vrouters.png)

+In this example the two vRouters are in the same availability zone (hence interfaces are in the same subnets).
+This requires no routing to achieve reachability between the Active/Standby routers and hence solutions that mimic HSRP (with the limitations described above) can solve the HA problem.

-Besides the challenges, there is scope to expand High-availability capabilities by leveraging some concepts from the Public-Cloud.
+Besides the challenges, there is also scope to expand High-availability capabilities by leveraging some concepts from the Public-Cloud.
 AWS for example structures its infrastructure offerings into regions, availability-zones and more:

 >[https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)

-This requires the need
+This implies we can also target HA deployments where Active/Standby vRouters are in altogether different availability zones with AWS routing-tables to help route between them.